Geometric Langlands in prime characteristic: Introduction

 \subsection{Summary of the construction}

 The case $G=\GL_n$ has been considered by R. Bezrukavnikov and A. Braverman in \cite{BB} (see \cite{Groe,Trav} for various extensions).
 The main observation is that, the geometric Langlands duality in characteristic $p$ formulated in the above form can be thought as a twisted version of its classical limit.
-Since the classical duality holds ``generically", they proved a ``generic" version of this conjecture in the case when $G=\GL_n$.
+Since the classical duality holds ``generically", they proved a ``generic" version of the GLC in the case when $G=\GL_n$.

 Our generalization to any semisimple group $G$ is based on the same observation, but some new ingredients are needed in this general situation.